 Stress and other strong emotional issues can trigger anxiety which directly corresponds to secondary hyperhidrosis.
 Occasionally, secondary hyperhidrosis may be due to an autoimmune condition.
 Acupuncture can resolve not just the symptom of excessive sweating, but address the root cause of the condition, which in these cases, are strong emotional issues and an autoimmune condition.

-But before patients try out acupuncture, practitioners in Louisville will advise them to get a diagnosis first from their doctor.
+But before patients try out acupuncture, practitioners in Bellingham will advise them to get a diagnosis first from their doctor.
 Blood tests may be needed to rule out certain underlying problems such as a thyroid hormone problem.

 Acupuncture can be very beneficial for hyperhidrosis sufferers.
 The treatment can help balance over-stimulated nerves and prevent them from being over-stimulated again.
 This will lessen the sweating and help the body stabilize temperature.